tj-kim/DataScience16CTW/README.md

 - It allowed us to emphasize the data more graphically and visually appealing.
 - Helped us learn Bokeh, a new a slightly challenging library to implement initially.

+## Example Use of College Finder

+Here we use the college finder ourselves.
+Initially we run with python college_gui.py, and input our preferences in the graphic user interface as such.

 ![an image alt text](image/gui_demo.png "Sample Gui Input")

+After we hit the search button, a new tab in the internet opens!
+It is a map of the US with the colleges marked on it as dots.
+From here, users can hover over the dots to get further information about each college such as name and website.
+An example screenshot is presented below

 ![an image alt text](image/map_demo.png "Sample Map Output")